Skip to content

 Effectively, the mobile back-end tools will use a hybrid of Working with Existing Database Tables and Caching Data in the Cloud (OData Back-End Systems) to enable change tracking for each CAP entity as efficiently as possible.

-The generated delta service uses a Java runtime to ensure optimum performance, and should be deployed to run in Apache Tomcat or TomEE in the SAP BTP Cloud Foundry environment, or otherwise in an on-premise environment.
+The generated delta service uses a Java runtime to ensure optimum performance, and should be deployed to run in Apache Tomcat in the SAP Business Technology Platform Cloud Foundry environment.

 Development